ecamo19/my_notes/docs/stats_and_modeling/dimension_reduction.md

 # Dimension Reduction Methods

+When n << p and/or there is collinearity the variance will increase so OLS will not perform well, so other methods are need to overcome this.

 These methods control variance by transforming the predictors and then fit a least squares model using these transformed variables.
 With these methods overfitting is avoid by using a less flexible approach.

 If the correlation among predictors is high, then the ordinary least squares solution for multiple linear regression will have high variability and will become unstable OR  if n << p  least squares will be unable to ﬁnd a unique set of regression coeﬃcients that minimize the SSE